DenverDawgs18/MailMind2/map.md

 Roadmap:
-1. Set up Stripe and pre-signup site (simple to start)
 2. Security sprint with oauth tokens
 3. Styling throughout
 4. Setup LLC (and turn Stripe from sandbox to )